-Morgan Luttig is an enthusiastic choral director, music educator, and clinician.
-She is currently a third-year PhD candidate in Music Education - Choral Conducting at Florida State University, where she serves as choral graduate assistant.
-At FSU, she was recipient of the Outstanding Teaching Assistant Award for the 2020-2021 academic year for her work as teaching assistant for University Singers and undergraduate choral conducting.
-She has also served as assistant conductor for Levana (Women’s Glee), Choral Union, and the Tallahassee Community Chorus, as well as teaching assistant for undergraduate choral techniques during her time in Tallahassee.
+Morgan Luttig, Ph.D. is an enthusiastic choral director, music educator, and clinician.
+She is currently the Director of Choral Activities at The University of Alabama where she directs the university choirs and teaches graduate and undergraduate courses in choral conducting and techniques.
+She earned her Ph.D. in Music Education (Choral Conducting) from Florida State University, where she received an Outstanding Teaching Assistant Award for the 2020-2021 academic year following nominations from faculty and students.
+During her time at FSU she served as assistant conductor for Levana (Women’s Glee), University Singers, Choral Union, and the Tallahassee Community Chorus, as well as teaching assistant for undergraduate choral techniques and undergraduate choral conducting.

-In addition to her assistantship responsibilities at the university, Luttig is honored to serve as assistant conductor and treasurer for the Festival Singers of Florida.
+In addition to her assistantship responsibilities at the university, Luttig served as assistant conductor and treasurer for the Festival Singers of Florida.
 During the COVID-19 pandemic, Luttig also co-founded and co-directed the Her Story Virtual Summer Music Camps, serving girls around the country through music and leadership training.

 Luttig has presented at professional development conferences across the country including the National American Choral Directors Association Student Leadership Academy, National Association for Music Education Eastern Region, Florida Music Educators Association, and the California Choral Directors Association.

 She is an active clinician, most recently serving as clinician/conductor for the Georgia Music Educators (GMEA) District 7 Elementary Honor Chorus and FSU Summer Choral Camp.
-She is scheduled as clinician for the upcoming GMEA District 1 SATB High School Honor Choir.
 Additional invited conducting roles include working with the Princeton Girlchoir and Princeton Boychoir, Westminster Neighborhood Children's Choir, RISE Chorales, Savannah Children’s Choir.

 Luttig has performed as a choral soprano across the country with ensembles such as the Festival Singers of Florida, as well as Westminster Kantorei, Westminster Symphonic Choir, and the Westminster Jubilee Singers while completing her masters degree.
 She has also performed with the Savannah Philharmonic Chorus, iCantori Choral Ensemble, and the First Presbyterian Church of Savannah Chancel Choir.

-Noted for her leadership in the American Choral Directors Association, Luttig serves as 2022 Southern Region Honor Choirs Co-Chair, previously serving as the 2020 Southern Region Honor Choirs Chair, 2018 Southern Region Children's Honor Choir Coordinator, Co-Coordinator of the 2017 National Children’s Honor Choir, and Assistant Coordinator of the 2016 Southern Division Treble Honor Choir.
+Noted for her leadership in the American Choral Directors Association, Luttig served as 2020 and 2022 Southern Region Honor Choirs Chair, previously serving as the 2018 Southern Region Children's Honor Choir Coordinator, Co-Coordinator of the 2017 National Children’s Honor Choir, and Assistant Coordinator of the 2016 Southern Division Treble Honor Choir.

-Morgan Luttig received her Master of Music Education - Choral Emphasis degree from Westminster Choir College.
-She has a Bachelor of Arts in Music degree from Washington and Lee University, as well as her K-12 vocal and instrumental teaching certification.
+Morgan Luttig received her Ph.D. in Music Education - Choral Conducting from Florida State University.
+She also holds a Master of Music Education - Choral Emphasis degree from Westminster Choir College and a Bachelor of Arts in Music degree from Washington and Lee University.